morgan-sam/Car-Racing-Game/README.md

 # Car-Racing-Game

-Car racing game written in HTML, CSS (SASS) & Javascript.
+Car racing game written in HTML, CSS (SASS) & Javascript - (Uses seedrandom.js for testing)

 This is an incomplete project I made while learning javascript.